gwolfis/f5-atc-workshop/README.md

 This workshop will deliver the insights howtoo use F5 solutions being automated and add F5 application services to your automated apps.

+When you find an issue during the usage of this lab, please file an issue **[here](https://github.com/gwolfis/f5-atc-workshop/issues)**.
+Solving issues will be done on best effort.

 This workshop will get updated with new exercises over time and be sure to get back to see what was added.

 Happy learning!!

 **********************************
 ## Table of Contents